ChernyshevT/LTPLib_project/README.md

 $\varepsilon_{\rm OPB}\sim\varepsilon_{\rm th}$ (field `"OPBPARAM"`).
 If it is not given, $\varepsilon_{\rm th}$ will be used instead.
 > [!NOTE]
-> The current implementation is unfinished and doesn't allow to spawn ions or multiple electrons.
+> The current implementation is unfinished and doesn't allow to spawn ions or multiple electrons or ions.
 > This functionality will be added in further versions.

 [^opal1971]: Opal, C. B., Peterson, W. K., & Beaty, E. C. (1971). _Measurements of Secondary-Electron Spectra Produced by Electron Impact Ionization of a Number of Simple Gases._ In The Journal of Chemical Physics (Vol. 55, Issue 8, pp. 4100–4106).
 AIP Publishing.